justingamble/nfl_rushing/README.md

       two secondary columns.
 First the record data is sorted by the numeric value of LNG, then by whether or not a trailing 'T' exists, and finally (if needed) by the Player Name.

+#### Filtering player records
+- Users can filter on an exact name.
+Example: "Adam Thielen".
+- Users can filter on a partial name.
+Example: "Adam" will return all records where the first or last names include the letters 'adam'.
+- Searches are not case sensitive.
+Searching on "adam" returns the same results as "ADAM".

 #### 404 page
 - If the user navigates to http://localhost:4000, they are